Expert Panel Recommends Wider Use Of Daily Pill To Prevent HIV Infections

 The U.S. Preventive Services Task Force has a new recommendation aimed at preventing HIV infections and AIDS.
 The influential panel's guidance says people at high risk of being infected with HIV should be offered preventive antiretroviral medications — taken in a daily pill.

-There's lots of evidence that pre-exposure prophylaxis — also known as PrEP — is effective.
-The Food and Drug Administration-approved pill, Truvada, contains two antiretroviral medicines (tenofovir and emtricitabine).
+There's lots of evidence that preexposure prophylaxis — also known as PrEP — is effective.
+The Food and Drug Administration-approved pill Truvada contains two antiretroviral medicines (tenofovir and emtricitabine).

-The Centers for Disease Control and Prevention cites evidence that PrEP can reduce the risk of HIV infection by up to 92 percent in people who are at high risk and who take the drug consistently.
+The Centers for Disease Control and Prevention cites evidence that PrEP can reduce the risk of HIV infection by up to 92% in people who are at high risk and who take the drug consistently.

 The CDC recommended PrEP several years ago and calls it "a powerful HIV prevention tool," but so far uptake of PrEP has been slow.

-"Currently, less than 10% of individuals with an indication for PrEP are receiving this medication," write Hyman Scott and Paul Volberding, in an editorial published Tuesday alongside the new recommendation in the medical journal JAMA.
-Both authors are physicians and researchers at University of California, San Francisco who have been involved in HIV research.
+"Currently, less than 10% of individuals with an indication for PrEP are receiving this medication," write Hyman Scott and Paul Volberding in an editorial published Tuesday alongside the new recommendation in the medical journal JAMA.
+Both authors are physicians and researchers at the University of California, San Francisco who have been involved in HIV research.

 "The gap between indication and use is most pronounced among black and Latino men who have sex with men," Volberding and Scott write.